MichaelSoegaard/Flight_delay/README.md

 In this project we are going to make an explanatory analysis of a dataset consisting of data from flights in the US from January 2019 and 2020.
 After we have cleaned the data we are going to create various models to predict whether flights are likely to be delayed or not.
 So this is a binary classification task.
 The question we are going to answer is:

+ - Can we make a model to predict flight delays?
- - are we more likely to experince delays at specific dates?
+ - Are we more likely to experince delays at specific dates?
- - are we more likely to experince delays at specific weekdays?
+ - Are we more likely to experince delays at specific weekdays?
- - is there a difference in the amount a delays based on the carrier?
+ - Is there a difference in the amount a delays based on the carrier?
- - is there a difference in the amount a delays based on the departure airport?
+ - Is there a difference in the amount a delays based on the departure airport?
- - is there a difference in the amount a delays based on the arrival airport?
+ - Is there a difference in the amount a delays based on the arrival airport?
- - is there a difference in the amount a delays based on length of flight?
+ - Is there a difference in the amount a delays based on length of flight?

+### Conclusions
+After some

 ### Dataset
  Data based on [this](https://www.kaggle.com/divyansh22/flight-delay-prediction) Kaggle dataset.